Greg3380/Holonic-System/README.md

 ### Create run configuration

-Your run configuration should looks like ![this one]. (https://github.com/Greg3380/Holonic-System/blob/master/holonicsystem/run_configuration.png)
+Your run configuration should looks like ![this one] (https://github.com/Greg3380/Holonic-System/blob/master/holonicsystem/run_configuration.png)